-What is an Arm Lift Surgery (Brachioplasty)?
+What is Arm Lift Surgery (Brachioplasty)?

 Arm lift surgery is the surgical excision of excess, sagging skin of the upper arms.
-Weight loss does wonders for our overall health, but it wrecks havoc on our skin elasticity.
+Weight loss does wonders for our overall health, but it wreaks havoc on our skin elasticity.
 Besides weight loss, genetics or age also play a factor in whether or not we will develop the dreaded batwings.

 Am I a good candidate for an Arm Lift Surgery?

-Brachioplasty candidates are women or men who have excessive hanging, flabby folds of loose skin from their upper arms and who are willing to trade in their batwings for a scar that will extend from the inside of the elbow up to the arm pit.
-Additionally, if you are in good health, and have realistic expectations about the procedure, the recovery and the long term results, then you are a good candidate for Brachioplasty.
+Brachioplasty candidates are women or men who have excessive hanging, flabby folds of loose skin from their upper arms and who are willing to trade in their batwings for a scar that will extend from the inside of the elbow up to the armpit.
+Additionally, if you are in good health, and have realistic expectations about the procedure, the recovery, and the long term results, then you are a good candidate for Brachioplasty.

 The Arm Lift Procedure